- 3 Minutes to read

 .

-, which consistently and uniquely identifies each record, is crucial in the upsert process to ensure data is accurately updated without duplication.
+, which consistently and uniquely identifies each record, is crucial for upsert to ensure data is accurately updated without duplication.